This Pistachio Christmas Cookie Recipe combines both salty and sweet for a soft and chewy cookie, perfect for Christmas and beyond.

 - Gradually add flour mixture, about one cup at a time, mixing well after each addition.

-- Stir in dried cranberries and chopped pistachios until well mixed throughout.
+- Hand stir in dried cranberries and chopped pistachios until well mixed throughout.

 - Drop dough by rounded tablespoon onto ungreased baking sheets.
+For easier cleaning, use parchment paper.
 We used a cookie scoop which makes it so much easier to get uniform cookies.
+There is no need to shape the cookies so you can just drop them in a ball from the scoop.

 Note: If there is a video, it will not display while there is an adblocker.